pydantic/pydantic/docs/usage/models.md

 * `id`, which is an integer and is required
 * `name`, which is a string and is not required (it has a default value).

-The type of `name` is inferred from the default value, and so a type annotation is not required (however, please see the warning on [Field Ordering](#field-ordering) regarding field order when some fields do not have type annotations).

 ```py group="basic-model"
 user = User(id='123')